philosophyarendtdemocracy

 The bureaucrat doesn't think about what the order does; he processes it.
 The citizen doesn't think about what the policy changes; she consumes the commentary and moves on.
 When language becomes ritual and politics becomes noise, thought is replaced by reflex.

 Thinking itself is dangerous to systems that require unthinking compliance.
+That's precisely why such systems work to degrade it.

 Liberation Is Not Freedom